 He won the Roland Garros title 9 times in his first 10 attempts with a match record of 66-1 and a win percentage of 98.5%.

 At the age of 19, Rafael Nadal won the Roland Garros on his maiden appearance in 2005.
-He then went on to defend his crown three consecutive years title 2008.
+He then defended his crown three consecutive years.

 The left-hander then notched four consecutive title defenses from 2011 to 2014 at the French Open and set another Open Era record.
 The “La Decima” i.e. 10th title on the Parisian clay in 2017 solidified his legend.
 This tenth victory in Paris was particularly special.